hknd23/idcempy/docs/idcempy_tutorial.rst

 Object :class:`zmiopc.IopModel` stores model results and goodness-of-fit tests in its attributes 'coefs', 'AIC', 'llik', and 'vcov'.

-Use the following line of code to see the estimates of coefficients:
+The following line of code prints the estimates of coefficients:

 .. testcode::